QzSG/ghost-storj-store/README.md

 [Ghost Storj Blog](https://storj.qz.sg)

 ## Important Notes
+Version `0.3.1` fixes images not appearing in AMP articles

 If you are using version under `0.2.0`, kindly update to the latest version on or above `0.2.0`.
 Version `0.2.0` fixes a critical bug which may cause your ghost app to crash due to incorrect listeners implemented for streams.